In this Guide

-Once the short title has been introduced, in brackets, it can be used in the rest of the text.
-Note that “Lov” above is only capitalized because it is at the start of a line.
-The only law that is capitalized is Grunnloven, the Constitution.
+(Note that “Lov” in the examples above is only capitalized because it is at the start of a line: the only Norwegian law that is capitalized is Grunnloven, the Constitution.)

 IALS Library's main source of Norwegian statutes is Norges lover, a one-volume collection of revised primary legislation produced by the University of Oslo's Law Faculty.
-It is published by Fagbokforlaget every year.
+It is published annually by Fagbokforlaget.
 IALS has the current edition and selected previous editions going back to 1963.
-The Library does not have current Norwegian regulations, but they are available on the internet (as are statutes - see below).
+We do not have current Norwegian regulations, but they are available on the internet (as are statutes - see below).

 Limited runs of two official statutory publications are available at IALS:

-- Norsk lovtidend (published 1877 - ; in IALS 1949–62 only; much longer - and current - run available at the British Library).
-This is the official gazette, published twice a month.
+- Norsk lovtidend (published 1877 onwards, but held at IALS 1949–62 only; available at the British Library).
+This is the Norwegian official gazette.
 Since 1974, national statutes, ordinances and regulations have appeared in avd.
-I (part I) and local statutes, ordinances and regulations in avd.2.
+I (part 1) and local statutes, ordinances and regulations in avd.2.
 Before 1974, part 1 had statutes, ordinances and regulations arranged by subject and part 2 had the same legislation in chronological order.

-We also have a five-volume set of ancient Norwegian laws, Norges gamle love indtil 1387 (published by C. Gröndahl, 1846-95).
+IALS also has a five-volume set of ancient Norwegian laws, Norges gamle love indtil 1387 (published by C. Gröndahl, 1846-95).

-Statutes and regulations in force are available free on the Lovdata website, as amended, together with the official gazette, Norsk lovtidende (2001 onwards).
-The Faculty of Law Library at the University of Oslo has English translations of more than 300 statutes and over 180 regulations.
-Lovdata is a private foundation which was established in 1981 by the Norwegian Ministry of Justice and the Faculty of Law at the University of Oslo.
+Statutes and regulations are available free on the Lovdata website, as amended.
+The official gazette, Norsk lovtidende, is also on Lovdata (2001 onwards).
+Lovdata is a private foundation which was established by the Norwegian Ministry of Justice and the Faculty of Law at the University of Oslo.

-Norsk lovkommentar is available online from Gyldendal, for a fee, but IALS does not subscribe.
+Norsk lovkommentar , a collection of Norwegian legislation with commentary, is available online via Gyldendal's Rettsdata service, for a fee, but IALS does not subscribe.

 Legislation - Sweden

-The most commonly-used compilation of Swedish legislation in force is the one-volume work Sveriges Rikes Lag.
-It is published annually by Norstedt (part of Wolters Kluwer Scandinavia).
-IALS has it from 1948 to the current year, with some gaps.
+IALS Library's main source of Swedish legislation is the one-volume compilation of laws in force, Sveriges Rikes Lag.
+It is published annually by Norstedts / Wolters Kluwer Scandinavia and IALS has it from 1948 onwards (with some gaps).

-Revised legislation with commentary is found in the three-volume work Karnov...svensk lagsamling med kommentarer.
-There is also a one-volume compilation with the title Sveriges lagar.
-Both are published by Thomson, but neither is held at IALS.
+Revised legislation with commentary is found in the three-volume work Karnov...svensk lagsamling med kommentarer, published by Thomson, but this is not held at IALS.

-The concise way in which Swedish legislation is drafted means that the travaux préparatoires are an important tool for interpretation.
+The concise way in which Swedish legislation is drafted means that the travaux préparatoires (preparatory documents) are an important tool for interpretation.
 They are published in one of two series: either Statens offentliga utredningar (SOU) or Departementsserien (Ds).
-IALS has a few issues of SOU but none of Ds.
-However, summaries of the travaux for selected laws can be found in part II of the series Nytt juridiskt arkiv, which IALS does hold (1876 to 1990).
+IALS has a few issues of SOU but none of Ds, but they are available online as part of the Swedish Parliament's Documents and Laws database.
+Summaries of the travaux for selected laws can be found in part II of the series Nytt juridiskt arkiv, which is in IALS Library up to 1990.